whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 ![syringe]({{ site.url }}/assets/images/cats/syringe.jpg)

-*What if I told you that TODO.
+What if I told you that one way to treat your allergies…

+…is to expose yourself to cat allergens.

-Sounds crazy right…
+Sounds crazy right!

+(and contrary to everything I said so far)

 But just keep reading and I'll explain.

-Allergy immunotherapy works by exposing the body to minute amounts of an allergen.
+[Allergy immunotherapy](https://www.webmd.com/allergies/allergy-shots#1){:target="_blank"} works by exposing the body to minute amounts of an allergen.

 The point?

 It helps the body build up an immunity or tolerance to the allergen.

-Get this:

 There are two common types of immunotherapy: